sashinpivotal/pcf-dev-students-notes/README.md

 ### Challenge questions

+-   How do you construct a route?
+-   How do you verify existence of a route?
 -   Can an application have multiple routes?
 -   Can a route be applied to multiple applications?
 -   Can a route exist without an application associated with it?